mirabor/cs262-chat/README.md

 # CS262 Chat Application

-Our chat app consists of a PyQt6-based client with a dark theme UI and a robust Python server supporting real-time messaging.
+Welcome to our chat app, a PyQt6-based client with a dark theme UI and a Python server for real-time messaging!

 ## Project Structure